Video Analytics PCB: Tackling High-Speed and High-Density Challenges in Data Center Server PCBs

 To ensure signal integrity, engineers must implement a series of precise design measures:

 - Low-Impedance Planes: Use complete, wide power and ground planes to provide low-impedance return paths for current.
-In some high-current areas, Heavy Copper PCB technology may even be required, using 4oz or thicker copper foil.
+In high-current areas, Heavy Copper PCB technology may be required, using 4oz or thicker copper foil.

 Get PCB Quote

-A powerful hardware platform is the foundation for implementing complex video analysis algorithms.
-The following are typical smart functions enabled byVideo Analytics PCB:
+A powerful hardware platform is the foundation for complex video analysis algorithms.
+Below are typical intelligent functions enabled by Video Analytics PCB:

-Multi-Technology Fusion: Integrating Diverse Sensor Inputs
+Multi-technology Fusion: Integrating Diverse Sensor Inputs

 A typical multi-technology fusion solution may include:

-Storage Requirements Estimator
+Storage Requirement Estimator

-Resolution |
+| Resolution |

 Frame Rate (FPS) |